Which children are at higher risk of severe COVID-19?

-DENVER (KDVR) — A new study is providing insight into which children have a higher risk of developing severe complications from COVID-19.
-The results are now published in the Journal of American Medical Association and one of the authors spearheading the study is in Colorado.
+DENVER (KDVR) — A new study published in the Journal of the American Medical Association (JAMA) is providing insight into which children have a higher risk of developing severe complications from COVID-19.

 The national study was published on Feb.
-8 and tracked thousands of children for nearly two years, including kids in Colorado.
-Doctors and researchers found that overall children handle the virus well, but there’s a certain group that’s more likely to end up hospitalized.
+8 and tracked thousands of children for nearly two years.
+Doctors and researchers found that, overall, children handle the virus well, but there’s a certain group that’s more likely to end up hospitalized.

 Children of all ages, races and sizes who were tested for COVID were tracked from March-September 2020, focusing on hospitalizations and who needed intensive care.
-Sixty-nine health care sites participated in the study, including the University of Colorado Anschutz Medical Campus.
+Sixty-nine health care sites participated in the study.

 Dr. Blake Martin, assistant professor in Pediatrics Critical Care Medicine, said he’s both encouraged and surprised by the results.